Skidamek/YetAnotherAuthMod/README.md

 And that's it

 # Features
-- Session management: offline accounts only need to log in once every 30 days if they are connecting from the same IP and computer.
+- Session management: offline accounts only need to log in once every 30 days if they are connecting from the same IP / device.
+However, if multiple players are connecting from the same IP, this system will be disabled for them.
 - Official Mojang authentication for premium accounts: original UUIDs are used for premium accounts so e.g. skins work properly.
 - Limbo world: players are directed to a separate world to login or register.